mattbatwings/BatPU-2/README.md

 define my_value 3
 ```

-This makes any future reference to my_variable resolve to 3.
+This makes any future reference to my_value resolve to 3.

 ### Symbols